ElliottMess/KoboAnalyser/README.md

 This will launch a graphic interface with other instructions and options.

 ## Troubleshooting

+Before anything else, try to restart the R session:
+* In R studio, on top go to "Session"
+* "Restart R"

 ### The application crashed
 If the application (graphic interface) crashes, make sure that all packages necessary are loaded with:
 ```